-Study plan for MASV-MEHA Geographies of Sustainable Development, Master's, 2 years, spring 2020
+Study plan for MASV-MEHA Geographies of Sustainable Development, Master's, 2 years, fall 2020

 Master of Philosophy in Geographies of Sustainable Development

 The aim of the programme is to provide the candidates with theoretical and methodological skills enabling them to qualify for a Master's Degree.
 The programme addresses environmental, social and economic sustainability challenges in a global perspective.
 The topics are related to issues of relevance for the study of livelihoods and environmental problems in the global South.
 The courses aim at introducing the candidates to contemporary scientific discourses on human-nature relations and development, and provide them with analytical skills and critical thinking.
 The thesis is normally based on data produced though fieldwork in the global South.

 A candidate who has completed his or her programme should have the following learning outcomes defined in terms of knowledge, skills and general competence:

 - can analyse and present advanced knowledge in geographical research in relation to themes such as sustainable development, migration, gender, food security, climate change, political ecology, environmental discourses, governance and institutions in the global South

 - can analyse geographical issues on the basis of history of geographical thought and theory of science

 - can apply contemporary theories, methods and interpretations in geography, and work independently and in teams with practical and theoretical problem solving

 - can establish and develop professional relationships with relevant actors in society

 - can choose and delimit a researchable theme for a Master´s thesis and develop a research problem which can be carried out within the time limits and resources available for the study